 Is it not from the mouth of the Most High that both calamities and good things come?

-During the time of God’s judgment on Jerusalem in 586a bleak picture.
+During the time of God’s judgment on Jerusalem in 586 BC, we see a bleak picture.

 God’s people were

 Ruled by slaves

 As the Rod of God’s wrath was upon them

 But the author (likely Jeremiah) refuses to give in to bitterness or despair.
 He holds on to hope in God’s compassion, faithfulness, and goodness (3:21-23).
 And he holds firm to the belief that God’s harsh actions are not random, but according to His divine plan.
 (Deuteronomy 28:15-68) His intentions are always to bring his people back to Himself.

 For he does not willingly bring affliction or grief to the children of men (3:33)

 And the author believes that times of calamity can bring us to our knees in self-examination and repentance.

 Let us examine our ways and test them, and let us return to the Lord.
 Let us lift up our hearts and our hands to God in heaven… (3:40-41)